Rachel Ruamy "Amy" (Murray) Cole was born on Dec. 6, 1881 in Normalville, Fayette County, PA, the daughter of Elijah and Hannah (Minerd) Murray.

 ~ Son Albert N. Cole ~

-They had three children -- Thelma Jean Smiley, Betty Cole and Donald Cole.
+They had three children -- Thelma Jean Smiley, Betty Cole and Donald Nelson Cole.

-The family made their home in Dunbar in 1940-1971, where Albert was a 33-year employee of the Pennsylvania Wire Glass Company.
+The family made their home in Dunbar in 1940-1961.
+Albert was a 33-year employee of the Pennsylvania Wire Glass Company, working as a boiler fireman.
+In 1957, they dwelled along Ferguson Road with a postbox number 315.

-He died at the age of 54, in Connellsville State Hospital, on Jan.
+Having previously suffered from rheumatic heart disease, he was stricken with congestive heart failure followed by pneumonia.
+Death carried him away at the age of 54, in Connellsville State Hospital, on Jan.
 21, 1961.
 Burial was in Mt.
 Auburn Cemetery in Dunbar, following funeral services officiated by Rev. Lewis D. Hunter.
+His obituary was published in the Connellsville Daily Courier.

 ~ Son Richard Cole ~